shabazmotan/Mars-Webscrape/README.md

 # Mars-Webscrape
-Utilized web-scraping and data analysis to scrape and preview text from Mars news articles and analyze Mars weather data.
-Created a Beautiful Soup object and used it to extract text elements and scrape the data in the HTML table.
-Extracted the titles and preview text of the news articles that were scraped.
-Assembled the scraped data into a Pandas DataFrame.
+Utilized web-scraping and data analysis to scrape and preview text from Mars news articles and analzye Mars weather data.
+Created a Beautiful Soup object to scrape titles and preview texts from Mars news articles.
+Scraped and analzyed Mars weather data, which exists in a HTML table.
+Assembled the scraped data into a Pandas DataFrame and analyzed dataset to answer questions.

 ![image](https://user-images.githubusercontent.com/119978382/225780749-dd189ba1-c7e8-4172-a9c1-8481f2fc89dc.png)